yhilpisch/eikondataapi/README.md

 ## Overview

 This is the Github repository with all resources from the **Eikon Data API Tutorials**.
+These are a set of video tutorials created for the Refinitiv Developer Community by Dr. Yves Hilpisch of The Python Quants.

 **CAUTION**: This is an early commit, more details to follow soon.